-I was hesitant to write this post.
+I was hesitant to write this post about making your church outwardly focused.

 Indeed, I could see church members using this post to advocate that the pastor needs to do more of the work of ministry like evangelism.
 I’ve heard similar words many times: “After all, that’s what we pay the pastor to do.”